Hill signed a one-year deal with the Vikings on Monday, according to his agent Brett Tessler.

 The deal Hill elected to sign was valued at just over $2 million.
 Hill has spent the past three seasons with the Vikings, seeing action in 28 games.
-He'll likely provide depth to a unit that struggled last season.
+He likely will provide depth to a unit that struggled last season.

 Hill, a restricted free agent, receives a tender worth just over $2 million.
-The 27-year-old offensive tackle is more suited to backup duties, but could have a realistic path to a featured role if the Vikings struggle to fully overhaul the O-line this offeason.
+The 27-year-old offensive tackle is more suited to backup duties but could have a realistic path to an elevated role if the Vikings struggle to overhaul the O-line this offeason.